30 point checklist for Powerful Landing pages

 The goal of this landing page type is to make visitors provide their contact information.
 The information can then be used to track the visitors and to contact them for sale.

 The landing page example above provides content about the services the company is providing.
 It also asks for visitors to give their work email in order to follow up with them later to ensure sales.

 It is the most common landing page used by businesses.
 The purpose of the click-through page is to deliver a unique value proposition to the visitor before moving them deeper into the company’s sales funnel.

 This type of landing page encourages users to click to a different section of the company website to ensure purchase along the way.

 A viral landing page helps promote a product with word of mouth marketing through social networks.
-The purpose of this page is not just to get visitors to sign up but also to share it with friends and family.
+The purpose of this page is not only get visitors to sign up but also to share it with friends and family through social media.